Do you know these eight most common Shih Tzu eye problems that you need to watch out for?

 This constant irritation on the eyeball can cause corneal ulcers or other wounds, and the eye will produce extra discharge to try and clear away the irritant and protect the lens.

 The underlying cause of the trichiasis needs to be treated, often with antibiotics.
 In other words, you can’t just pluck it out.
 That may provide temporary relief, but it’ll most likely grow back right in the same position.

 Honestly, it’s never a good idea to pluck your dog’s eyelashes or try to treat eye disorders on your own.
 There’s just way too much risk for permanent damage if your hand slips or your dog moves.
 Your vet has the proper tools and experience to get the job done with minimal risk.

 5- Inverted Eyelid (Entropion)

 When a Shih Tzu’s eyelids turn inwards, this is called entropion.
-It causes the eyelashes to irritate the eyeball by rubbing on it.
-This can be caused by a defect in the eye or by an injury or infection that has altered the eyelid and usually requires surgery to correct.
+This causes the eyelashes to irritate the eyeball by rubbing on it.

 6- Progressive Retinal Atrophy (PRA)

 Progressive retinal atrophy is the degradation over time of the retina.
 This is a genetic disorder and is irreversible, resulting in blindness.

 In Shih Tzu, this usually happens as they get older, so they see perfectly well for a while and then the retina cells start to die This can take up to 5 years, but may also start after your Shih Tzu is just 2 years old.

 It begins with decreased vision in the dark so you may notice your dog bumping into things at night.
 Then they lose peripheral vision before gradually becoming blind.